This article on life with a brain injury is excerpted from Garry Prowe's book, Successfully Surviving a Brain Injury: A Family Guidebook.

 ___ Have you decided how you are going to allocate your time among your survivor, your family, your job, and your other responsibilities?

-___ Are you prepared for your survivor’s potentially disturbing transition from her coma [see page 59] to full consciousness?
+___ Are you prepared for your survivor’s potentially disturbing transition from her coma to full consciousness?
 You may want to limit visits during this time.

 ___ Are you aware that when your survivor awakes she may not recognize and trust you?

-___ Do you know that recovering from a brain injury is not a straight process?
+___ Do you know that recovering from a brain injury is not a straightforward process?
 Your survivor likely will experience setbacks in her recovery and rehabilitation.

 ___ Do you know that there are six types of impairments your survivor may suffer due to her brain injury?

-___ Do you know that spasticity [see page 167] and seizures [see page 169] are common physical symptoms of a brain injury?
+___ Do you know that spasticity and seizures are common physical symptoms of a brain injury?